CptPie/telegram-shipit-bot/README.md

 # telegram-shipit-bot
-Simple telegram bo with basic Message and picture sending capabilities.
+Simple telegram bot with basic Message and picture sending capabilities.

 # Users
 Simply write /shipit or /doit to @shipitbot and enjoy your pictures.